 Man sentenced for murder in stabbing case

 Sep.
-23—A young man who stabbed another man to death in a Medford field was sentenced this week to life in prison with the possibility of parole after 25 years.
+24—A young man who stabbed another man to death in a Medford field was sentenced this week to life in prison with the possibility of parole after 25 years.

 A jury unanimously convicted Ethan Gabriel Gutierrez of second-degree murder after a trial this week.
 Now 20 years old, Gutierrez was 18 when he killed Ronald Leroy Satterfield Jr. in 2020.
 Satterfield was 48.